yozhgoor/cargo-temp/README.md

   shell or not.
 The default will be false and this setting doesn't work with foreground process.

-##### Unix only
+##### Platform specific

+* Unix:
-`stdout` and `stderr` settings allows enabling or disabling. the default will be disabled when the subprocess is in the background and inherit when the subprocess is in foreground.
+    * `stdout` and `stderr` settings allows enabling or disabling.the default will be disabled when the subprocess is in the background and inherit when the subprocess is in foreground.
     Note that `stdin` is disabled by default.
+* Windows:
+    * `inherit_handles` - If this parameter is true, each inheritable handle in the calling process is inherited by the new process.
+If the parameter is false, the handles are not inherited (see [CreateProcessW][CreateProcessW])

 #### Example